Key Takeaways

 For additional scientific insight, see this peer-reviewed article on micronutrient balance.

-Warning Signs | Possible Deficiency | Dietary Solutions | When to Seek Guidance |
+| Warning Signs | Possible Deficiency | Dietary Solutions | When to Seek Guidance |

-Fatigue, frequent colds | Vitamin C, D, or B12 | Citrus fruits, fortified foods, sunlight | Symptoms persist 4+ weeks |
+| Fatigue, frequent colds | Vitamin C, D, or B12 | Citrus fruits, protein, sunlight | Symptoms persist 4+ weeks |

-Muscle cramps, poor sleep | Magnesium, potassium | Nuts, seeds, leafy greens | Cramps interfere with activity |
+| Muscle cramps, poor sleep | Magnesium, potassium | Nuts, seeds, leafy greens | Cramps interfere with activity |

-Brittle nails, slow healing | Zinc, iron | Beans, whole grains, lean proteins | Multiple symptoms present |
+| Brittle nails, slow healing | Zinc, iron | Beans, whole grains, protein | Multiple symptoms present |

 Actionable Troubleshooting Steps

 Start by rotating different colored produce weekly to naturally increase vitamin variety.
-Keep a simple food diary for one week to identify potential nutrient gaps, you might discover you're consistently missing certain food groups.
+Keep a simple food diary for one week to identify potential nutrient gaps.
+You might discover you're consistently missing certain food groups.
 For those following plant-based diets, prioritize B12-fortified foods, iron-rich legumes, and zinc sources like pumpkin seeds and tahini.

-Where to Find Them, Top Food Sources of Vitamins and Minerals
+Where to Find Them: Top Food Sources of Vitamins and Minerals

-Fruits & Vegetables, The Foundation
+Fruits & Vegetables: The Foundation

 Animal & Plant Protein Sources